dgunzi/tween.ts/README.md

 TypeScript version of http://github.com/sole/tween.js

-Enables use as AMD module in TypeScript:
+Enables use as an AMD module in TypeScript:

 `import Tween = require("./Tween");`